ASU-EGR304-2026-F-208/ASU-EGR304-2026-F-208.github.io/docs/04-Product-Requirements.md

 * 1.1.
 Product should be easy to stow away without messing with long wires.<br>
     * 1.1.2 Device should be compact enough to carry it with one hand(P7).<br>
 * 1.2.
 Product needs to be sturdy, in order to withstand impacts and the being dropped ocasionally.<br>
-    * 1.2.2 Device should withstand being dropped from shoulder height multiple times(P5).<br>
+    * 1.2.2 Device should withstand being dropped from shoulder height 10 times in a row(P5).<br>
 * 1.2.
 Product needs to be weather resitant to protect the delicate internal electronics from changes in temperature, water intrussion, and constant UV light exposure.<br>
     * 1.2.1 Device must be IP-65 or IP-66 rated(P2).<br>
 * 1.3.
 Product should have mounting holes on its base to allow multiple mounting options.<br>
     * 1.3.1 Device should have spaced out holes for wall mounting and desk mounting(P7).<br>
 * 1.4.
 Product should provide a combination of power outlets such as NEMA 5-15 and USB A outlets to power various appliances.<br>
 * 1.4.
 Outlets should be generously spaced to allow multiple configurations of power connectors and device power cables. <br>
-    * 1.4.1 Device outlets must be generously spaced to allow multiple power connector configurations(P4).<br>
+    * 1.4.1 Device outlets must be generously spaced to allow larger laptop power supply bricks(P4).<br>
 * 1.5.
 Plug should be low profile and angled to fit behind furniture.<br>
-    * 1.5.1 Device plug must be angled at 90 degrees and be as thin as possible(P7).<br>
+    * 1.5.1 Power plug must be angled at 90 degrees and be a maximum of half an inch away from the wall when plugged in(P7).<br>

 **Software / Functionality**<br>
-* 2.1 The fucntionality of the product must not rely on an app for control, and should have multiple avenues for control.<br>
+* 2.1 The functionality of the product must not rely on an app for control, and should have multiple avenues for control.<br>
-    * 2.1.1 Device must have redundancy in case of one of the control methods failing.
-This would allow the devivice to continue working in case of failure(P3).<br>
+    * 2.1.1 Device must have an secondary method of control in case of failure.
+This would allow the device to be controllable in case the primary method fails(P3).<br>
 * 2.1.
-The control should be redundant and operation of the device should automatically resume on the last known good setting in case of a power outage or spike.<br>
+The device should automatically restart and resume on the last known good setting in case of a power outage or spike.<br>
 * 2.2.
-The setup and configuration should be eassily setup in under 5 minutes.<br>
+The setup and configuration should take and average of 5 minutes or less.<br>
     * 2.2.1 Device should be configurable and operable in less than 5 minutes(P5).<br>
-* 2.2.
-Instruction manual should be clear and detailed.<br>
 * 2.3.
 Product should allow user to manually program it from the device without the need explicit of an external source, such as a mobile app.<br>
     * 2.3.1 Device must allow for manual physical control and programming(P3).<br>
 * 2.4.
-Multiple devices might be grouped together in order to control them simultaneously.<br>
+Multiple devices may be grouped together in order to control them simultaneously.<br>
-    * 2.4.1 Device should allow for control grouping with additional surge protector products of its kind.<br>
+    * 2.4.1 Device should allow for control grouping of one additional surge protector of its kind(P6).<br>

 **Interactivity & User Experience**<br>
 * 3.1.
 Product should educate the user about their power consumption.<br>